Cellular vs. WiFi: How Safe is Cellular Data?

 Why are WiFi Networks Not as Safe as Cellular?

 Anybody with the right tools and knowledge can hack into a WiFi network.
 While this is also true for cellular, it's more common among WiFi.
-This is especially dangerous for businesses.
-They have a lot of company, employee, and client information in their systems.
+This is especially dangerous for businesses as they have a lot of company, employee, and client information in their systems.

 Hackers can easily steal sensitive company data from any device connected to public networks.
 It could be from the company's free guest network or the coffee shop across the street.
 Since cybercriminals know the way to the juicy data is through their private network, they're susceptible to many attacks.